Volkswagen Beetle: KdF-Wagen

-In May 1934, at a meeting at Berlin's Kaiserhof Hotel, chancellor of Nazi Germany, Adolf Hitler, insisted on the development of a vehicle that could accommodate two adults and three children while not using more than seven litres of fuel per 100 km (33.6 mpg US/40.4 mpg UK).
+In May 1934, during a meeting at Berlin's Kaiserhof Hotel, the dictator of Nazi Germany, Adolf Hitler, insisted on the development of a vehicle that could accommodate two adults and three children while not using more than seven litres of fuel per 100 km (33.6 mpg US/40.4 mpg UK).
 All components were designed for a quick and inexpensive part exchange.
 As Hitler explained, the reason for choosing an air-cooled engine was the lack of a garage for every country doctor.
 On 22 June 1934, Ferdinand Porsche received a development contract from the Verband der Automobilindustrie (German Association of the Automotive Industry) for the prototype of an inexpensive and economical passenger car after Hitler decided there was a need for a people's car (in German, "volkswagen")—a car affordable and practical enough for lower-class people to own—to serve the country's new road network, the Reichsautobahn.
-Although the Volkswagen Beetle was primarily the conception of Porsche and Hitler, the idea of a "people's car" is much older than Nazism and has existed since the introduction of automotive mass-production.
+Although the Volkswagen car was primarily the conception of Porsche and Hitler, the idea of a "people's car" is much older than Nazism, and has existed since the introduction of automotive mass production.

-Originally designated as the Type 60 by Porsche, the Beetle project involved a team of designers and engineers comprising Erwin Komenda, who specialised in the bodywork; Josef Kales, responsible for the engine design; Karl Rabe, serving as the chief engineer; and Josef Mickl and Franz Xaver Reimspiess, the latter credited for devising the iconic Volkswagen badge.
-The project saw significant milestones in October 1935 with the completion of the first two Type-60 prototypes, identified as cars V1 (sedan) and V2 (convertible), denoted with a "V" (for Versuchs – "prototype") signifying their status as a test car.
+Originally designated as the Type 60 by Porsche, the Beetle project involved a team of designers and engineers, comprising Erwin Komenda, who specialised in the bodywork; Josef Kales, responsible for the engine design; Karl Rabe, serving as the chief engineer; and Josef Mickl and Franz Xaver Reimspiess, the latter credited for devising the iconic Volkswagen badge.
+The project saw significant milestones in October 1935, with the completion of the first two Type-60 prototypes, identified as cars V1 (sedan) and V2 (convertible), denoted with a "V" (for Versuchs – "prototype"), signifying their status as a test car.
 The testing of three additional V3 prototypes began on 11 July 1936, the first of which was driven to Obersalzberg and inspected by Hitler.
 Two V3s were delivered to Berlin in August for examination by other Nazi Party officials, who showed great interest in them.
-By June 1936, the V3s underwent over 50000 km of testing across various terrains.
+By June 1936, the V3s had undergone more than 50000 km of testing across various types of terrain.
 A series of thirty W30 development models, commissioned by Porsche and manufactured by Daimler-Benz, underwent testing in early April 1937, covering a total distance of over 1800000 mi.
 All vehicles featured the characteristic rounded design and included air-cooled, rear-mounted engines.
 A further batch of 44 VW38 pre-production cars produced in 1938 introduced split rear windows, and subsequently, Volkswagen introduced fifty VW39 cars, completed in July 1939.